-- 1. All reported incidents of anti-social behaviour must be dealt with in accordance with the Councils' Anti-social Behaviour Policy. - 2.
-If a translator or interpreter is required then: - Check the internal register held with Personnel - Ring Social Services Refugee Support Team 01268 565999 who have a list of translators for some languages, - Essex Police HQ maintain a list of contacts, on 01245 491491 - Essex Racial Equality Council, David Purdey 01702 333351 may be able to provide a translator. - 3.
-Any allegation that a tenant has been the victim of domestic violence will be investigated sensitively and taken seriously.
-Information and evidence will be collected to support any legal action, as the tenancy agreement prohibits a tenant or visitors from threatening or committing violence towards any other person. - 4.
-Accurate records of interviews with individuals experiencing domestic violence must be maintained and may be crucial for Court evidence.
-Such information must be kept secure and confidential. - 5.
-Tenants who wish to be transferred must, after substantiation of the allegation, be given extra points under the letting policy.
-In exceptional circumstances the Head of Housing Management and Revenues may grant welfare points. - 6.
-Consideration will be made to undertake legal proceedings against the perpetrator where the Legal Division advises that there is sufficient evidence to effect an eviction.
-A Notice Seeking Possession under Ground 2A, Schedule 2 to the Housing Act 1985 is required, where one partner has left because of violence or threats of violence by the other.
-The violence must be the real or effective reason for leaving and must be particularised on the notice and in the pleadings. - 7.
-As a last resort one tenant may end a joint tenancy under common-law, by serving a Notice to Quit, ending the tenancy and occupation rights of all tenants (under L.B.Greenwich v McCrady [1982]).
+- (1) All reported incidents of anti-social behaviour must be dealt with in accordance with the Councils' Anti-social Tenants Policy. - (2) If a translator or interpreter is required then: - Check the internal register held with Personnel - Ring Social Services Refugee Support Team 01268 565999 who have a list of translators for some languages, - Essex Police HQ maintain a list of contacts, on 01245 491491 - Essex Racial Equality Council, David Purdey 01702 333351 may be able to find a translator. - (3) Any allegation that a tenant has been the victim of Domestic Violence will be investigated sensitively and taken seriously.
+Information and evidence will be collected to support any legal action, as the Tenancy agreement (clause 3.12) prohibits a tenant or visitors from threatening or committing violence towards any other person. - (4) Accurate records of interviews with individuals experiencing domestic violence must be maintained and may be crucial for Court evidence.
+Such information to be kept secure and confidential.

+- (5) Tenants who wish to be transferred must, after substantiation of the allegation, be given extra points under the letting policy.
+In exceptional circumstances the Head of Housing Management and Revenues may grant welfare points. - (6) Consideration will be made to undertake legal proceedings against the perpetrator where the Legal Division advises that there is sufficient evidence to effect an eviction.
+A Notice Seeking possession under Ground 2A, Schedule 2 to the Housing Act 1985 is required, where one partner has left because of violence or threats of violence by the other.
+The violence must be the real or effective reason for leaving and must be particularised on the notice and in the pleadings. - (7) As a last resort one tenant may end a joint tenancy under common-law, by serving a Notice to Quit, ending the tenancy and occupation rights of all tenants (under L.B.Greenwich v McCrady [1982]).
 However it must be remembered that such action may exacerbate bad relations between the parties, putting one party at an increased risk of retaliation and may affect any homelessness application.
-If this method is used, the property may be offered to the aggrieved party, if considered appropriate or alternative accommodation will be provided.

-- 8. Tenants or applicants wishing to move, who have experienced domestic violence, will be awarded 10 additional points under the letting policy for Social housing, supported by a report from Police, Doctors, Social Services.
-If the incident has not been reported, contact other sources with permission from the client. - 9.
-Victims will be referred to specialist counselling and support agencies such as the Dove Project. - 10.
-Cases will be reported to the Domestic Violence Officer using the Corporate monitoring forms. - 11.
-Victims requiring emergency travel fund monies e.g. from Council Offices to the Women's Aid refuge, contact one of the members of the Panel for confirmation of reimbursement before acquiring Petty cash monies.
+If this method is used, the property may be offered to the aggrieved party, if considered appropriate or alternative accommodation will be provided. - (8) Tenants or applicants wishing to move, who have experienced Domestic Violence, will be awarded 10 additional points under the Letting Policy for Social housing, supported by a report from Police, Doctors, Social Services.
+If the incident has not been reported, contact other sources with permission from client. - (9) Victims will be referred to specialist counselling and support agencies such as the Dove Project. - (10) Cases will be reported to the Domestic Violence Officer using the Corporate monitoring forms.